Magnetic anisotropy and intermediate valence in CeCo$_5$ ferromagnet: Results and Discussion

-Next, we consider the "localized" quasi-atomic DFT+U(HIA) approach, in which the exact atomic limit is preserved.
+Next, we consider the "localized" quasi-atomic DFT+$U$(HIA) approach, in which the exact atomic limit is preserved.
 The uniaxial MAE is evaluated using the standard two-sublattice model commonly applied to 3$d$-$f$ intermetallics~\cite{Kuzmin2008}.
-Within this framework, the Ce 4$f$ crystal-field Hamiltonian is constructed from the self-consistent DFT+U(HIA) solution, and the corresponding 4$f$ contribution to the MAE is computed~\cite{yoshioka2018}.
+Within this framework, the Ce 4$f$ crystal-field Hamiltonian is constructed from the self-consistent DFT+$U$(HIA) solution, and the corresponding 4$f$ contribution to the MAE is computed~\cite{yoshioka2018}.
 The 3$d$ contribution is obtained separately by substituting Ce with Y and evaluating the MAE of YCo$_5$ within DFT.
 The resulting Ce-derived MAE contribution of 7.0 meV, combined with the Co-derived contribution of 0.5 meV obtained from the YCo$_5$ MAE calculations, yields a total MAE of 7.5 meV (Table~\ref{table:2}), which substantially exceeds the experimental value.\cite{Bartashevich1994}

-This two-sublattice approach can also be applied to estimate the Ce-derived contribution to the MAE within the DFT+U(ED) framework.
+This two-sublattice approach can also be applied to estimate the Ce-derived contribution to the MAE within the DFT+$U$(ED) framework.
 By subtracting the DFT-calculated MAE of YCo$_5$ from the total MAE of CeCo$_5$, we obtain a Ce-derived MAE of 2.45 meV, as shown in Table~\ref{table:2}.
 This reduction reflects the intermediate-valence character of the Ce 4$f$ manifold and the dynamical screening of its magnetic moment.
 As a result, the MAE is significantly reduced relative to the localized {Ce}$^{3+}$ picture.

 So far, our analysis has focused on the influence of the Coulomb interaction $U$ and exchange parameter $J$ on the Ce 4$f$ states.
 However, these interactions can also affect the Co 3$d$ states.
-We then performed DFT+$U$ calculations for YCo$_5$ with $U=1.9$ eV and $J=0.8$ eV~\cite{Nguyen2018}, which yielded a MAE of 2.45 meV.
-Adding this Co contribution to the Ce-derived MAE gives a corrected total MAE of 4.8 meV (Table~\ref{table:2}).
+We then performed DFT+$U$ calculations for YCo$_5$ with $U=1.9$ eV and $J=0.8$ eV~\cite{Nguyen2018}, which yielded a MAE of 2.39 meV.
+Using the two-sublattice approximation, and adding this Co contribution to the Ce-derived MAE gives a corrected total MAE of 4.8 meV (Table~\ref{table:2}).
 This corrected value of MAE agrees very well with the bulk experimental measurements~\cite{Bartashevich1994}.